fargeo/hack-day/_includes/index.md

     - Namjun
     - Christopher

-Each team should strive to hack together, on a single machine at a time.
+Each team should strive to hack together, on a single machine as much as possible.
 The driver role should rotate every 20-30 minutes and each member should drive at least once per sprint.

 Members should feel free to change team membership or reorganize teams as desired during the hack.